Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal

 \end{itemize}

 The remainder of this paper is organized as follows.
-Section \ref{sec2} introduces some related works; Section \ref{sec3} gives the formulation of SO-IR algorithm; Section \ref{sec4} presents the policy of detecting the foreground region; Section \ref{sec5} shows the experiments; Finally, Section \ref{sec6} concludes our paper.
+Section \ref{sec2} introduces some Preliminary works.
+Section \ref{sec3} provides the formulation and convergence of the SOIR algorithm.
+Section \ref{sec4} presents the foreground detection method.
+Section \ref{sec5} describes the experimental results.
+Finally, Section \ref{sec6} provides some concluding remarks regarding our research.